 If you have made the garment in the first place then the fix will be more simple to make as you are familiar with the shape, pattern fibre, fabric, etc. already, but other garments may require a little more study initially to see how it was constructed and what threads will match in texture thickness and colour for the best results.
 It goes without saying that any study of a garment designed and constructed by someone else will start ideas popping in your own head too, so it’s always worth jotting down any ideas in your notebook as you think of them.

-The list of fixes possible for mending is really matched to the skills required to make the garment in the first place so if you are mending and don’t think you could make a garment then I say sign up because I believe you can you just need to know the order in which do everything and the Threadelicious Threadbox will show you that.
+The list of fixes possible for mending is really matched to the skills required to make the garment in the first place so if you are mending and don’t think you could make a garment then I say sign up to our sewing course because I believe you can, you just need to know the order in which do everything and the Threadelicious Threadbox will show you that.

 Here is a list of some of the main things that would require mending;

 A split seam